maltaisn/mazegen/README.md

     - `solve`: whether to solve the maze or not, a boolean.
 Default is `false`.
 Solving requires at least two openings, and if more are present, only the solution for the two first openings is displayed.
     - `distanceMap`: whether to generate a color ma por not, a boolean.
 Default is `false`.
     - `distanceMapStart`: the starting cell for the distance map (for Dijkstra's).
 Can either be in the same format as an opening in `openings`, or `random` for a random position.
 Default is `random`.
+    - `separateExport`: If true, the maze, the solved maze and the distance mapped maze are exported as separate files instead of combined.
 <br><br>
 - **`output`**: Output settings, with the following attributes:
     - `format`: output format, one of `png`, `jpg`, `bmp`, `gif`, `svg`.
 Default is `png`.